 - Condoms (latex and non-latex) Can be placed over sex toys or the penis before penetrative sex to reduce the risk of pregnancy or STI infection.
 Used for vaginal, anal and oral sex.
-Condoms must be used correctly and are best used with lubricant.
-The HSE's National Condom Distribution Service works with partner services to provide free condoms.
-See sexualwellbeing.ie - Flavoured Condoms Can be used for oral sex to prevent transmission of STIs.
-Should not be used for penetrative sex with sex toys or a penis, as they're made from thinner latex than an ordinary condom and can tear more easily.
-The Sexual Health Centre offer free flavoured condoms in the centre, or to order by post. - Female/Internal Condoms Placed inside the vagina before penetrative sex to reduce the risk of pregnancy or STIs. - Dental Dam Thin sheet of latex used to reduce the risk of contracting an STI, through oral sex (vaginal and anal).
-See next page for instructions on how to make a dental dam out of a condom.
+Condoms must be used correctly and are best used with lubricant. - Flavoured Condoms Can be used for oral sex to prevent transmission of STIs.
+Should not be used for penetrative sex with sex toys or a penis, as they're made from thinner latex than an ordinary condom and can tear more easily. - Female/Internal Condoms Placed inside the vagina before penetrative sex to reduce the risk of pregnancy or STIs. - Dental Dam Thin sheet of latex used to reduce the risk of contracting an STI, through oral sex (vaginal and anal).
+See page 27 for instructions on how to make a dental dam out of a condom.